-Lawlor says that the reaction to the work in Cork has been one of "interest" but says that in many cases people have not fully understood the work.
-He believes that understanding of the work will come with consideration.
+Brian Lawlor says that the reaction to the work in Cork has been one of "interest" but says that in many cases people have not fully understood the work.
+He believes that understanding will come with consideration of the work.

-Vietnam, Camden Town, Race, Violence, Disarmament, Long Hair are some of the themes captured in the work of John Verling who describes his paintings as a representation of the times we live in.
+John Verling says his paintings are a representation of the times we live in.

-Gerald Goldberg, Governor of the National Gallery of Ireland, talks to Bill O'Herlihy about the importance of this exhibition.
+Gerald Goldberg, Governor of the National Gallery of Ireland, talks about the importance of this exhibition.

 It is an exceptionally meritorious exhibition and it is also a break from the conventional.